Xanthos-Code/vintel/README.md

 Vintel asks the operating system to notifiy when a change has been made to the ChatLogs directory - this will happen when a new log is created or an existing one is updated.
 In response to this notification, Vintel examines all of the files in the directory to analysze the changes.
 If you have a lot of chat logs this can make Vintel slow to scan for file changes.
 Try perodically moving all the chatlogs out of the ChatLogs directory (zip them up and save them somewhere else if you think you may need them some day).

+**Vintel complains about missing dll files on Windows at app launch, is there a workaround for this?**

+Yes there is!
+There is a bit of a mix up going on with the latest pyinstaller and the Microsoft developer dlls.
+Here is a link to help illuminate the issue https://github.com/pyinstaller/pyinstaller/issues/1974

+You can visit Microsoft's web site to download the developer dlls https://www.microsoft.com/en-in/download/details.aspx?id=5555.

+You can also read a more technical treatment of the issue here http://www.tomshardware.com/answers/id-2417960/msvcr100-dll-32bit-64bit.html

 **How can I resolve the "empty certificate data" error?**

 Do not use the standalone EXE, install the environment and use the sourcecode directly.
 There are missing certificates that must be provided by the environment.
 This error was discovered when running the standalone EXE on Linux using wine.